Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

-Prion diseases, briefly described in Section~\ref{ssec:appl:prion} (see \cite{Lenuzza} for more details), are fatal, infectious and neurodegenerative diseases with a long incubation time.
-They include bovine spongiform encephalopathies in cattle, scrapie in sheep and Creutzfeldt-Jakob disease in human.
-It is then of importance to be able to diagnose infected individuals to avoid propagation of the disease in a population.
-But the dynamics of proliferation is slow and the amount of prion proteins is low at the begining of the disease.
-Moreover, these proteins are concentrated in vital organs like brain, and are present in minute quantities in tissues like blood.
+Prion diseases, briefly described in Section~\ref{ssec:appl:prion} (see \cite{Lenuzza} for more details), are fatal, infectious and neurodegenerative diseases with a long incubation period.
+They include bovine spongiform encephalopathies in cattle, scrapie in sheep and Creutzfeldt-Jakob disease in humans.
+It is therefore of importance to be able to diagnose infected individuals to avoid the spread of the disease in a population.
+But the dynamics of proliferation is slow and the amount of prion proteins is low at the beginning of the disease.
+Moreover, these proteins are concentrated in vital organs like the brain, and are present in only minute quantities in tissues like the blood.
 To be able to detect prions in these tissues, a solution is to amplify their quantity.
-A promising recent technique of amplification is the PMCA (Protein Misfolded Cyclic Amplification).
-Nevertheless, this protocole is not able to amplify prions for all the prion diseases from tissues with low infectivity.
-It remains to be improved and mathematical modelling and analysis can help to do so.
+A promising recent technique of amplification is PMCA (Protein Misfolded Cyclic Amplification).
+Nevertheless, this protocol is not able to amplify prions for all the prion diseases from tissues with low infectivity.
+PMCA diagnosis remains to be improved and mathematical modeling and analysis can help to do so.

 \